grgomrton/coyote-forms/EXAMPLES.md

 # Example - Triangle

 The next example is about non-discrete field validation.
-The imagined form is intended to set angles of a triangle.
+The imagined form is intended to set the angles of a triangle.
 The angles must add up to 180.

 ## Custom inputs and regular expression matching